New Waste Hauler Contract Approved-Service Begins November 1st, 2020

 Curbside Leaf Collection opportunies are provided to all residents through the single-hauler trash collection contract.
 Under the contract the hauler is required to schedule eight pick-ups throughout the year.
 Six collections are scheduled in the Fall and two are scheduled in the Spring.
 The current dates are listed above.
 All leaf and yard waste must be placed in biodegradable bags adn there is a limit of eight bags per pick-up.

 Electronic Devices must be recycled in Pennsylvania under Act 108.
 Act 108 requires that all electronic devices be recycled and not placed in the regular trash for curbside collection.
 Electronic Devices include desktop and laptop computers, tablets, monitors, peripheral devices, and televisions.
 Occassionally Montgomery County will offer electronic devices collections.
-Here are two other pick-up/drop-off services for televisions and other appliances:
+Here are other pick-up/drop-off services for televisions and other appliances:

-Montgomery County Recycling Events
+- Additional options through Montgomery County Recycling

 Additional Drop-Off Recycling Resources

 - Cardboard and Paper can be recycled behind the Wissahickon School District Administrative Offices located at 601 Knight Road.